 - Signs That It’s Time for Yard Aeration

 - Best Time of Year for Lawn Aeration

 - Best Practices to Avoid Extra Soil Compaction

 - The Benefits of Fertilizing After Lawn Aeration

 - Seasonal Lawn Care Tips

 Read on to learn all there is to know about lawn aeration and our suggested tips and products to try out!

 The aeration of soil is one of the most vital things you can do to improve your yard's health, growth, and beauty.
 When you look at the bigger picture, there’s not much point in spending money on treatments and fertilizers if your soil is compacted.
 Compacted soil can lead to stunted lawn growth and an increase in weeds.
-You may also experience poor water drainage, increased susceptibility to diseases, and a less than desirable looking lawn and garden.
+You may also experience poor water drainage, increased susceptibility to diseases, and a less than desirable-looking lawn and garden.

 You may also see soil compaction near the surface of your lawn.
 Known as “soil crusting,” this compaction can prevent water and any fertilizer you add to your yard from reaching the roots and hydrating your grass.
-Lack of water and vital nutrients will send your lawn into a period of dormancy.
+A lack of water and vital nutrients will send your lawn into a period of dormancy.

 Soil compaction poses many issues for your yard.
 Among those are two significant concerns.